nenadmarkus/p/tutorial-on-pca/index.md

 This blog post introduced the basics of the PCA method, a common first tool in exploratory data analysis, feature extraction and data compression.
 The reader is encouraged to explore additional tutorials and articles for a different perspective, with the hope that information obtained here was useful.

-Please consider checking out other blog posts at <https://tehnokv.com/posts/> for simialr content or subsribe to twitter feed, [@tehnokv](https://twitter.com/tehnokv), for updates.